GabrielMMello/GabrielMMello/README.md

 ### Hello World 👋

   🤖 I'm Gabriel Mello.
-I'm a self Learn fronted developer that loves to solve puzzels.
+I'm a self-taught fronted developer that loves to solve puzzels.
 My love for logic started when I was a child, playing videogames 👾, trying to solve riddles and playing with toys like Rubik's Cube, what led me to choose an Engineering university 🔧.

   🎓 I passed the entrance exam of four universities: UFRJ, UERJ, PUC and UFF, and choose the UFRJ Mechanical Engineering course, in with I passed in fifth place. 👨‍💻During university I've learned the basics of programming logic in Pascal, and had fun with it.